jhucsf/spring2020/assign/assign02.md

 ## Step 4: Postfix calculator in assembly

 In this step, you will write an x86-64 assembly language version of the postfix calculator.
 Use the source files **asmPostfixCalcMain.S** and **asmPostfixCalcFuncs.S** for the `main` function and implementation functions, respectively.
-Follow the design of the C implementation you wrote in Step 2.
+Follow the design of the C implementation you wrote in [Step 1](#step-1-postfix-calculator-in-c).

 Note that the **.S** file extension means "preprocessed assembly", so you can use C-style comments in your assembly code.
 You can also use `#define` to define named constants, just as you would in a C program.